 Consider supplemental insurance to fill Medicare gaps.
 Don’t shy away from negotiating medical bills—many providers offer discounts or payment plans.
 Also, stay on top of checkups and screenings to catch issues early and avoid pricey treatments later.

-Transportation Savings for Frugal Living at 60
+Transportation Savings After 60

 Leveraging Senior Discounts